stride-nyc/autopilot-scripts/docker/README.md

 ## Docker Approach

-This install approach uses Docker to download a docker image containing autopilot CLI and its dependencies.
-It runs autopilot in a container and mounts a project folder with code from your laptop.
+This install approach uses Docker to download a docker image containing Conductor CLI and its dependencies.
+It runs Conductor in a container and mounts a project folder with code from your laptop.
 It requires a GitHub User and Token for the Stride-NYC organization and an Open AI API Key.

 ### Prerequisites

 #### Docker

-This method for running autopilot requires Docker.
+This method for running Conductor requires Docker.
 On Mac, Docker can be installed using Homebrew.

 ```bash
 # Install Brew